"Bootstrap Domain of Dependence": Bounds and Time Decay of Solutions of the Wave Equation: Super-algebraic decay of boundary densities and local energies

 establishing \Cref{u_ptwise_bound_decay}.
 The proof is complete. \end{proof}

 While equation~\eqref{u_ptwise_bound_decay} provides a concrete solution decay estimate at each spatial point $\mathbf{r}$ outside $\widebar{\Omega}$, the associated constant $C$ does increase without bound as $\mathbf{r}$ approaches $\Omega$ (cf.\ \Cref{u_CS_to_psi_sup}).
-The result presented next, in contrast, which holds for arbitrary bounded subsets of $\widebar{\Omega}^c$, establishes decay of the local energy expression~\eqref{local_energy} considered in much of the literature---thus strengthening the previous estimate~\eqref{uk_l2_sup_bound_decay}.
+The result presented next, in contrast, which holds for arbitrary bounded subsets of $\widebar{\Omega}^c$, establishes decay of the local energy expression~\eqref{local_energy} considered in much of the literature---thus enriching the previous estimate~\eqref{uk_l2_sup_bound_decay} by incorporating a norm containing spatial derivatives.
 The proof below relies on the estimates provided in \Cref{decay_corr} in conjunction with standard elliptic regularity properties. \begin{corr}[Local energy decay estimates] Let $\Gamma$ and $b$ satisfy the hypotheses of \Cref{decay_corr} and let $u$ denote the solution to the problem~\eqref{eq:w_eq}.
-Then, the local energy $E$ (equation~\eqref{local_energy}) associated with the solution $u$ decays superalgebraically fast as $t\to\infty$.
-More precisely, letting $R > 0$ be such that $\partial B_R$ does not intersect $\Omega$, defining the compact region $D = \Omega^c \cap \left\lbrace |\mathbf{r}| \le R\right\rbrace$, and letting $r_{\mathrm{max}} = \sup_{\mathbf{r} \in D, \mathbf{r}' \in \Gamma} |\mathbf{r} - \mathbf{r}'|$, for each integer $n > 0$ there exists a constant $C = C(\Gamma, R, \tau, n) > 0$ such that
+Then, the local energy $E$ (equation~\eqref{local_energy}) associated with the solution $u$ decays super-algebraically fast as $t\to\infty$.
+More precisely, letting $R > 0$ be such that the radius-$R$ ball $B_R =\{ |\mathbf{r}| \le R\}$ contains $\widebar\Omega$, defining the compact region $D = \Omega^c \cap B_R$, and letting $r_{\mathrm{max}} = \sup_{\mathbf{r} \in D, \mathbf{r}' \in \Gamma} |\mathbf{r} - \mathbf{r}'|$, for each integer $n > 0$ there exists a constant $C = C(\Gamma, R, \tau, n) > 0$ such that